-Based on our temporal and spatial analysis of the COVID-19 epidemic in the Mainland of China, we must conclude that the control and management of the COVID-19 epidemic has been on the whole quite successful, notwithstanding the surge in infections in Shanghai in March 2022, which eventually spread nationwide.
+Based on our temporal and spatial analysis of the COVID-19 epidemic on the Mainland of China, we must conclude that the control and management of the COVID-19 epidemic has been on the whole reasonably successful, notwithstanding the surge in infections in Shanghai in March 2022 which eventually spread nationwide.
 The high mortality rate has been confined to the Province of Hubei, with 63 deaths per thousand confirmed cases.
 In the rest of China (ex Hubei), including even Shanghai (9 deaths per thousand cases), the mortality rates have remained low, with a population-weighted average of 1.06 per thousand cases (see Appendix Table 3).
 In terms of the cumulative number of infections per million population, Shanghai leads with 2,710, followed by Beijing (1,870), Jilin (1,740) and then Hubei (1,230) (see Appendix Table 1).
 In terms of the cumulative number of deaths per million population, Hubei leads with 77, followed by Shanghai (24), with the rest of China all lower than 1.0 (see Appendix Table 2).
 China was able to confine and isolate the epidemic to essentially Hubei itself during the virus's most lethal phase through the blockade of Hubei and the imposition of quarantine on visitors from abroad.
 That is the principal reason for the low cumulative death rate from the COVID-19 virus in China.

-Relative to the rest of the world, the cumulative population infection rate, population death rate and mortality rate of those infected of the Mainland of China as a whole are among the lowest in the world, as shown in Charts 1 and 2 above.
-China compares well with the developed countries.
-It also compares well with the developing countries, except for the cumulative population infection rates.
+Relative to the rest of the world, the cumulative population infection rate and the population death rate of the Mainland of China as a whole are among the lowest in the world, as shown in Charts 1 above and even after taking into account the relatively large estimated "excess deaths" that may be indirectly attributed to COVID-19 (see Chart 7).
+China compares well with the developed countries, with the exception of Japan.
+It also compares well with the developing countries, except for India, which has a lower cumulative population infection rate and a lower unadjusted cumulative death rate.41

 The economic costs of the epidemic are not insignificant for China.
 The average annual real rate of growth of the Chinese economy for the three years 2020, 2021 and 2022 was 4.5%.
 The average level of real GDP for the three years was US\$16.5 trillion (in 2022 prices).
-Assuming that in the absence of the COVID-19 epidemic, the Chinese economy would have grown at 6% per annum on average, the total loss of real GDP over the three years may be estimated at $1.5\% \times US$ \$16.5 trillion $\times 3 = US$ \$743 billion, a not insignificant amount.
+Assuming that in the absence of the COVID-19 epidemic, the Chinese economy would have grown at 6% per annum on average, the total loss of real GDP over the three years may be estimated at $1.5\% \times US\$16.5$ trillion $\times 3 = US\$743$ billion, a not insignificant amount.
 The reduction in real GDP also would result in a corresponding reduction in employment.
-The normal annual incremental employment in the Mainland is on the order of 10-12 million.
+The normal annual incremental employment on the Mainland is on the order of 10-12 million.
 Over three years, approximately 33 million jobs would have been created, assuming a normal rate of growth of 6%.
 Since the realised rate of growth averaged only 4.5%, approximately a quarter fewer jobs would have been created, or an estimated 8.25 million less jobs.
-But job creation depends on not only the current rate of growth but also the expected future rate of growth.
+But job creation depends on not only the current rate of growth, but also the expected future rate of growth.
 Hence 8.25 million is likely an under-estimate of the employment lost due to COVID-19.